 Skip to content

-This guide explains what each one is, how to request it, and in what order.
-So you can start complying with Royal Decree 933/2021 without going in circles.
+Here’s what each one is, how to request it, and in what order, so you can start complying with Royal Decree 933/2021 without going in circles.
+It is the credentials detail within the complete SES.HOSPEDAJES guide, which covers the rest of the flow: access, submission, and what to do when something fails.

 What each credential is and what it does

 Worth clarifying the terms before getting into the paperwork.
-The three concepts often get mixed up.
-They are not the same thing.
+The three concepts get mixed up often, and they are not the same thing.

 Lessor code (código de arrendador)